14 Kickass Virtual Team Building Activities and Games for 2026

 14. Create Accountability Groups

-Another bonus is that all of these activities have great flexibility.
-For instance, you can use the improv session as an icebreaker and continue with the other ideas.
-You can choose the format that fits your team and your team members’ personalities.
+Building a cohesive team takes a lot of work, but it doesn’t have to be a drag.
+By introducing and regularly hosting virtual team building games, you can quickly boost engagement and productivity.
+Another bonus is that all of these activities are very flexible.
+For instance, you can use the improv session as an icebreaker and continue with the other virtual team building ideas.
+You can choose the format that fits your team's and team members’ personalities.

 Oops!
 Something went wrong while submitting the form.